fluentform/fluentform-developer-docs/src/extending-rest-api/index.md

 ```

 ## Controllers
-FluentCRM provides a base controller class that can be extended to create your own controllers.
+Fluent Forms provides a base controller class that can be extended to create your own controllers.
 The base controller class provides a number of useful methods for working with the request and response objects.
 Let's look at an example of a controller class that extends the base controller class:
 ```php